What to ask when choosing a support company

 5. Will we get a dedicated account manager?

-It's good to build a long-term relationship with your support company.
-They will get to know your business plans and be able to ensure your IT accommodates these, while also helping you provision for the future.
-It’s reasonable to expect one or two permanent contacts that you can deal with.
+It's good to build a long term relationship with your support company.
+They will get to know your business plans and be able to ensure your IT accommodates these.
+It is reasonable to expect one or two permanent contacts that you can deal with.

 6. Will I get a dedicated engineer?